Our research is organized around the following themes:

 Affective stress-buffering

-Positive emotions not only feel good: They can also do good.
-For example, the experience of simple pleasures such as a sunny day or a good conversation with a friend on a regular basis can act as an antidote to stress.
-By contrast, if humans never experience positive events, stress levels can easily escalate, which can lead to detrimental effects for physical and mental health when stress becomes chronic.
-In our lab, we investigate stress responses and recovery at multiple timescales.
-We also use physiological, neuroimaging, and pharmacological methods to investigate how and when positive affective states buffer stress.
-In particular, we study how the release of endorphins (the body’s natural opioids) modulates cognition, and how the opioid system mediates positive experiences and resilience.
-We are also interested in the link between positive emotions (hedonia) and the experience of living a meaningful life (eudaimonia).
-This work is done in close collaboration with researchers from the Social Resilience and Security program that partially funds this line of research.
-Want to learn more?
-Check out our recent review on this topic.
+Positive emotions not only bring pleasure but also have a positive impact.
+For instance, regularly experiencing simple joys like a sunny day or a pleasant conversation with a friend can act as a remedy for stress.
+On the other hand, the absence of positive events can easily escalate stress levels, leading to harmful effects on both physical and mental health when stress becomes chronic.
+In our laboratory, we focus on investigating stress responses and recovery across different timeframes.
+We employ various methods, including physiological, neuroimaging, and pharmacological techniques, to explore how and when positive emotional states can alleviate stress.
+Specifically, we examine how the release of endorphins, the body’s natural opioids, influences cognition and how the opioid system facilitates positive experiences and resilience.
+Additionally, we are intrigued by the connection between positive emotions (hedonia) and the sense of leading a meaningful life (eudaimonia).
+This research is conducted in collaboration with researchers from the Social Resilience and Security program which provides partial funding for this line of inquiry.
+If you would like to delve deeper into this topic, feel free to explore our recent review.

 Affect and cognitive control

 Cognitive control enables humans to keep focused on relevant information and to reduce the influence of distracting information.
-We investigate how affective states influence the efficiency of cognitive control in paradigms such as the Stroop task.
+We investigate the dynamic interplay between affective states and cognitive-control processes.
 Building on the work started in Henk’s PhD, we are interested in the intricate link between aversive emotions and dynamic adaptations in cognitive control and how hedonic affective states counteract these adaptations.
-For example, using measures of facial EMG, we observed that the frowning muscle can be used to index the aversive response to difficult trials and errors.
+For example, using measures of facial EMG, we observed that the frowning muscle can be used to index the aversive response to difficult trials (e.g. Stroop conflicts) and errors.
 Using neuroimaging, we have studied a neural mechanism that involves interactions between the cingulate cortex and hedonic hotspots in subcortical reward circuits.
 More recently, we have identified the role of opioid modulation in cognitive control.
 We also study the affective regulation of cognitive control in psychiatric disorders, such as depression.
 An integrative review of this line of research Henk started during his PhD can be found here.
 Also, check out our more recent review on the role of the opioid system in cognitive control.

 Methodological innovation

 We like to develop and share new tools to advance psychological science.
 Please see our Open Science page to learn more about tools we have shared with the scientific community, such as The E-Primer, the first introduction book to E-Prime.
 We also built the QRTEngine, which could be used to develop online reaction time experiments using the survey program Qualtrics.
-We are currently also developing a new open course on programming psychological experiments in OpenSesame and python.
-Stay tuned for updates on this page.
+We have also developed open course material on programming psychological experiments in OpenSesame and Python (see also this twitter thread).